When is Christmas Jumper Day 2025 and how to take part? | LBC

 Listen to this article

-Save The Children, the charity which organises the annual fundraiser, has said that the 2025 edition will be held on Thursday, December 11.
+The charity which organises the annual fundraiser, has said that the 2025 edition will be held on December 11.

 Christmas Jumper Day has been held since 2012 and represents one of the biggest events in the annual calendar for the organisation, which supports children worldwide.